YurView California: Carriage

 YurView California is currently only available on Cox cable.

 In addition to its carriage on Cox Communications, YurView California (at the time 4SD) was available on San Diego County's other major cable provider, Time Warner Cable (TWC).
 However it was not available until March 2009 when Time Warner Cable began carrying 4SD on its systems.
 In June 2010 Time Warner Cable began carrying the channel's high definition feed on its Desert Cities systems.
 The channel was dropped from TWC lineups sometime in 2016.
 Games (but not the full lineup) were also made available to Cox subscribers in the Las Vegas Market.

 YurView California was never available on satellite providers DirecTV and Dish Network or to IPTV provider AT&T U-verse.
 This is because YurView is distributed via fiber optic relays and its feed is not uplinked to satellite (similar to the distribution method of Comcast SportsNet Philadelphia).
 A controversial guideline imposed by the Federal Communications Commission (FCC) as part of the Cable Television Consumer Protection and Competition Act of 1992 (known as the "terrestrial exception"), which was implemented to encourage investments in local programming, stated that a television channel does not have to make its programming available to pay television providers that do not operate as cable services (such as satellite providers) if it does not use satellites for their transmission.

 On January 20, 2010, the FCC voted 4–1 to close the terrestrial loophole.
 The ruling, however, did not dictate a maximum amount that providers were allowed to charge providers to carry microwave- or fiber optic-distributed channels.
 On June 15, 2010, Cox Communications announced its intentions to negotiate with DirecTV, Dish Network and AT&T U-verse to distribute 4SD to those providers.
 Reportedly, Cox negotiationed a subscriber fee that is much more than DirecTV, Dish Network or AT&T U-verse were willing to pay.
 However, these negotiations were not successful and led to the Padres' decision to sign a new deal with Fox.

 YurView California HD

 YurView California HD (formerly 4SD HD) is a high definition simulcast feed of 4SD, which broadcasts in the 1080i resolution format.
-It is carried on Cox Communications and Time Warner Cable in San Diego County, and on channel 627 on Time Warner Cable's Desert Cities system.
+It is carried on channel 4 on Cox Communications and Charter Spectrum in San Diego County, and on channel 27 on Charter Spectrum's Desert Cities system.

 In 2004, 4SD began simulcasting Padres games in 1080i high definition.
 Between 2004 and 2006, 4SD broadcast approximately 120 games in high definition (however, road games outside the National League West Division, and interleague matchups outside of AL West teams were broadcast in standard definition, with the exception of a 2004 game featuring the Padres first-ever regular season road games against the Boston Red Sox and the New York Yankees, which were both broadcast in high definition); all Padres game telecasts on 4SD aired in high definition beginning with the 2007 season.